Guest iin London: Plot

 Aryan then introduces Chacha ji to his boss.
 When Chacha ji subsequently visits Aryan's office, he accidentally turns on the filter, which is out of order, making the boss have a current shock.
-The next day, Aryan-Anaya and the guests are invited to his office party, where Chacha ji notices Aryan's boss harassing his secretary, and stops him, bywhich Aryan loses his job.
-Shortly thereafter the couple starts getting irritated by the visit of Chacha and Chachi and try multiple methods to send them away.
-One day Aryan and Anaya spot something mysterious about them, seeing them lying about their whereabouts, and visiting some other place and other person.
+The next day, Aryan-Anaya and the guests are invited to his office party, where Chacha ji notices Aryan's boss harassing his secretary and stops him, for which Aryan loses his job.
+Shortly thereafter, the couple starts getting irritated by the visit of Chacha and Chachi and tries multiple methods to send them away.
+One day Aryan and Anaya spot something mysterious about them, seeing them lying about their whereabouts and visiting some other place and other person.
 They check their luggage and find old newspapers detailing the 9/11 attacks, which makes the two suspicious.
-So Aryan, one day takes them to a cafe and leaves them there, and returns home.
-By then, Anaya gets a courier from neighbours and they open to find that Chacha and Chachi ji came to collect their son's belongings.
-The couple visit their son's boss and they learn that he died in the 9/11 World Trade Center attack and 100000 pounds given in insurance was transferred by Chacha ji to Aryan's bank account.
+So Aryan one day takes them to a cafe and leaves them there, and returns home.
+By then, Anaya gets a courier from neighbours, and they open to find that Chacha and Chachi ji came to collect their son's belongings.
+The couple visits their son's Ajay Gandotra boss, and they learn that he died in the 9/11 World Trade Center attack, and 100,000 pounds given in insurance was transferred by Chacha ji to Aryan's bank account.
 The couple feels guilty and starts searching for them.
-Finally, they meet them in New York and they apologise to each other.
+Chacha Ji and Chachi reach New York, where they reach Ground Zero, where after seeing Ajay's name on the memorial, Chachi burst down in tears.
+Finally, Aryan and Anaya meet them in New York and they apologies to each other.
+Finally Chachiji performs her prayers for deceased son who lost his life in the 9/11 attacks.

 A few months later Chacha and Chachi ji visits them again, when Anaya is pregnant making the couple feel uncomfortable again.